-That’s where we come in: we’ve got a list of ten great destinations if you’re going on a gay holiday on your own.
+That’s where we come in: we’ve got a list of twenty great destinations if you’re going on a gay holiday on your own – though we also recommend some gay travel groups here if you don’t want to be by yourself all the time.
 There’s something for everyone here, whether you want to dance on a beach or sample exotic cuisine looking over a cityscape.
 And of course, all of our gay holidays for singles ideas offer fabulous, queer, glitterati fun and inclusive vibes.

-Read on, but don’t blame us if you end up wanting to go to all ten!
+Read on, but don’t blame us if you end up wanting to go to all twenty!

 A fast-paced, lively city, Bangkok is a perfect gay destination if you fancy something a bit different and have tonnes of energy!
 In Thailand, gay, lesbian and trans lifestyles are generally accepted and Bangkok is the hub of that.
 It’s popular with queer travelers for good reason: great shopping, affordability, delicious food, nightlife you’ll definitely want to write home about (although perhaps you shouldn’t!).

-Go if: you want a gay holiday for singles that’s all about adventure, wild nightlife and doing as many different things as possible – not just sightseeing.
+Go if: You want a gay holiday for singles that are all about adventure, wild nightlife and doing as many different things as possible – not just sightseeing.

 Israel might be getting more conservative, but Tel Aviv remains a must-go destination among the gay community.
 As well as world-famous nightlife, Tel Aviv also offers white sand beaches, Instagram-worthy markets, and delicious eats.
 Need any more persuading?
 An estimated 25% of the population is gay.
 Do we have to say more?

 Go if: You want a beach covered in muscled hunks and cosmopolitan dining and nightlife.